January 7, 2014

 As elsewhere along the coast, striped bass and bluefish are the most popular inshore species off Nantucket, and both can be found in abundance from May through October.

 Anglers in shallow-draft skiffs can sight-cast for stripers up to 40 pounds on the sand flats behind Tuckernuck Island, west of Madaket.
-And the turbulent waters of Great Point Rip, Old Man Rip, Bass Rip and Miacomet Rip can produce awesome casting and trolling action for big stripers and blues throughout the season.
-You’ll often see these fish holding in the first wave of the rip line, waiting for baitfish and squid to wash past.
+And the turbulent waters of Great Point Rip, Old Man Rip, Bass Rip, and Miacomet Rip can produce awesome casting and trolling action for big stripers and blues throughout the season.
+You’ll often see these fish holding in the first wave of the rip line, waiting for squid to wash past.
 Toss ‘em a big pencil popper and you should get an exciting show.

-The famous “Bonito Bar” (not its official name) off Smiths Point typically attracts a crowd of anglers who fish for the hard-fighting—and good-eating—“bones” starting in August and running through September.
+The famous “Bonito Bar” (not its official name) off Smith Point typically attracts a crowd of anglers who fish for the hard-fighting—and good-eating—“bones” starting in August and running through September.
 The drill here is to anchor on the ocean side of the bar and blind-cast or wait for a school to pop up within range.
 Running-and-gunning is definitely frowned upon.
 The Bonito Bar also holds big stripers and blues.
-Indeed, some anglers drop anchor and fish chunk baits on the bottom for stripers while waiting for bonito to pop up within casting range.
+Indeed, some anglers drop anchor and fish chunk baits on the bottom for stripers while waiting for bonito to swim within casting range.

 Bait & Tackle

 - Capt.
 Bob DeCosta, Albacore Charters, (508) 228-5074

 - Capt.
 Josh Eldridge, Monomoy Charters (508) 228-6867